GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. Restart Turtle WoW

+## Bugs and Enhancement Requests

+Issue list is here: https://github.com/GarethFromWales/NerfedButtons4Wow/issues

+Of note, smart targetting for group/raid has an issue with the current release, will prioritise fixing is.

 ## Latest News

-1. Group and Raid smart targeting now works:
+1. Group and Raid smart targeting added but has issues (works fine when duoing) :

     Keep Rejuvenation up on all group members with: